hemashushu/ason-rs/README.md

-# XiaoXuan Object Notation
+# XiaoXuan Script Object Notation

-The _XiaoXuan Object Notation_ (abbr. _ANON_) is an easy-to-read and write data representation format used primarily as configuration file for application, also for data transfer.
+The _XiaoXuan Script Object Notation_ (code _ASON_) is an easy-to-read and write data representation format used primarily as configuration file for application, also for data transfer.

 Features:

 - Simple, strict and consistent.
-- Compatible with most of the syntax of _JSON_ and _JSON5_, familiar with _JSON_ means familiar _ANON_.
+- Compatible with most of the syntax of _JSON_ and _JSON5_, familiar with _JSON_ means familiar _ASON_.
 - Consistent with _XiaoXuan Lang_ data expression.

 - - -